Probing Cosmic Magnetism with Rotation Measure-Squared-Galaxy Cross-Correlations: Cross-Correlation Function Covariance Matrix

 after inserting Equation~\ref{eq:noise_power} into the previous expression.
 This equation is easy to interpret: first, in the noise-dominated limit the covariance matrix is diagonal, as expected.
 Next, note that the quantity $n_{\mathrm g} \Omega_{\rm sky}$ is the number of galaxies in the survey, while $\Omega_{\rm pix}/(2 \pi \theta_i \Delta \theta)$ gives the number of RM measurements contributing to a $w_{\mathrm{RM^2,g}}$ estimate in an annulus of angular area $2 \pi \theta_i \Delta \theta$.
 Hence, the correlation function variance scales with the variance per pixel, $2 \sigma^4_{\mathrm{tot}}$, and inversely with the number of measurement pairs in a bin, $n_{\mathrm g} \Omega_{\rm sky} 2 \pi \theta_i \Delta \theta/\Omega_{\rm pix}$.
 While this formula is perhaps intuitively obvious, the above analysis clarifies its regime of validity.
 A similar formula holds for the projected correlation function, expressed as a function of transverse comoving distance, in the case of a narrow galaxy redshift bin.
 This is the main forecasting equation used in our paper (Eq.~\ref{eq:wrmsqg_error}), which follows from the above analysis after swapping the angular bins above for transverse radial bins.

 The biggest shortcoming in our error estimate is likely the neglect of sample variance in the galaxy fluctuations.
 In representative redshift bins with $0.1 < z < 0.2$, $0.2 < z < 0.3$, and $0.3 < z < 0.5$, we find that the shot-noise power spectrum exceeds the galaxy clustering power for multipoles of roughly $\ell \gtrsim 100$.
 The corresponding transverse comoving scales in real space are roughly $r_\perp \sim \pi \chi(z)/\ell = 9, 19, 39$ Mpc/$h$, with shot-noise dominating on smaller scales.
 Hence, neglecting the clustering sample variance contribution should be a good first approximation.
+Future refinements to our forecasts should include sample variance contributions to the error budget, while also accounting for the non-Gaussian trispectrum term.
+Our simplified Gaussian forecasts still provide useful baseline detectability estimates.
+The high signal-to-noise-ratios expected for the SKA measurements are encouraging and motivate further efforts to explore their practical implementation.